HarrisonT1/Portfolio-Project-3/README.md

 - I used this [W3School](https://www.w3schools.com/python/ref_func_enumerate.asp) page to learn about the enumerate function in python included to help me index the grid.

 ## Acknowledgements
-Huge thanks to Code Institute for this opportunity, this project was made for my portfolio project 3 within Code Institute's course.
+Huge thanks to Code Institute for this opportunity, this project was made for my portfolio project 3 within Code Institute's course. <br>
 Massive thanks to my mentor [Mo Shami](https://www.linkedin.com/in/moshami/) and my friend [Mike Ralph](https://www.linkedin.com/in/mike-ralph-891757112/) as well as the slack community and the Code Institute learning tutors for the help along the way.